myeyesareblind/blog/_posts/2017-02-06-Combine-hash-values.md

 ![distribution of buckets-plot]({{ "/assets/img/500distributions.png" | prepend: site.baseurl }})

-The number of buckets for holding 500 keys is 1087 - that's X axis on the plot.
+The number of buckets for holding 500 keys is 1087 (according to table of sizes above) - that's X axis on the plot.
 Y axes are number of visits in each bucket, which is actual number of `isEqual:` calls.
-Good hash function should be evenly distributed on 0...1087 range.
+Good hash function should be evenly distributed in 0..1087 range.

 We can see that `sum` is slightly grouped around center, which makes sense for sum of 2 numbers.
 `xor` has maximum at 510 - that's random number upper bound (500) + collisions. `xor` only uses half of all available interval, which leads to huge spikes.
 Because each collision occupies next empty bucket, number of collisions grow nonlinearly.